"Validation, Analysis, Comparison - Utilities written in Python to validate and analyze Multi-Model outputs, and compare them to observations."

 - A collection of scripts for some diagnostics.

-DownloadTo download VACUMM, please go to this page.
+DownloadTo download VACUMM sources, please go to this page.

 $ python setup.py install